AldenL/CovidCases/README.md

 #### Multi Linear Regression Between Covid Cases and Vaccination, Dates Over Time

 After performing multi linear regression with vaccine and dates as our independent variables and covid cases as the dependent variable to be predicted. we can see that we have a good R-Squared score of 0.71146 or 71% accuracy in our training model against the testing data of vaccinations and date over time.
-The coefficient for dates is 21.36737 and the coefficient for vaccines are -0.00075e7 or -7500 and our MSE is 732391.
+The coefficient for dates is 21.36737 and the coefficient for vaccines are -0.00075 and our MSE is 732391.

 ![graph](graphs/MultiLinearRegress.png)